Want to Start a Commercial Worm Farm Business or Vermicomposting Operation?

 $67 Lifetime Membership Now Open for a Limited Time!

 Started by Red Worm Composting's Bentley Christie, the WFA is a knowledge-sharing and support network of like-minded entrepreneurs.
 Membership is open to business owners of all sizes and those who are just exploring the commercial end of vermicomposting.

-Note: WFA Members also get the best drop shipping rates on the Urban Worm Bag
+Note: WFA Members also get the best drop shipping and bulk rates on the Urban Worm Bag.

 Notable WFA Members

 The one-of-a-kind NCSU Vermiculture Conference is a gathering of academics, business owners, and aspiring entrepreneurs.